- When will the USF PA program be accredited?

 - When will the USF PA Program’s first class begin?

-The first cohort will begin in the summer of 2015.
-The dates are not finalized at this time, but the program will begin with its first group of students in or around June 2015.
-The first series of clinical rotations, supervised clinical experiences, will begin one year later.
+The first cohort will begin April 29, 2015.
+The first series of clinical rotations, supervised clinical experiences, will begin one year later in the summer of 2015.

 - How many applications does the Physician Assistant Program receive each year?